coodoo/react-native-scroller/readme.md

 # react-native-scroller

-Four-way scrolling ScrollView for react-native.
+Four-way scrolling Scroller View for react-native.

-I built this primarily for use on android devices where it only allows horizontal or vertical scrolling at one time, see [discussing here](https://github.com/facebook/react-native/issues/2962)
+Primarily built for Android devices for that currently it only allows scrolling horizontally or vertically at one time, see [discussing here](https://github.com/facebook/react-native/issues/2962) for details.

 See `JxScrollerView.js` for example.